pfsense/docs/source/ids-ips/snort-rulesets.rst

 The three Snort VRT IPS Policies are: (1) Connectivity, (2) Balanced and (3) Security.
 These are listed in order of increasing security.
-However, resist the temptation to immediately jump to the most secure “Security” policy if new to using Snort.
+However, resist the temptation to immediately jump to the most secure "Security" policy if new to using Snort.
 False positives can frequently occur with the more secure policies, and careful tuning by an experienced administrator may be required.
-So if new to Snort, then using the less restrictive “Connectivity” policy in non-blocking mode is recommended as a starting point.
+So if new to Snort, then using the less restrictive "Connectivity" policy in non-blocking mode is recommended as a starting point.
 Once experience with Snort has been gained in the network environment, blocking mode can be enabled and then move up to more restrictive IPS policies.